Mozi-Song/Tree-Printer/README.md

 While trying to learn different tree structures (BST, AVL Tree, etc.) by implementing them, I find it difficult to see the correctness of the resulting tree just by seeing it in the Eclipse debug window.
 I wrote a `toString()` method for my AVL tree, it took me almost two days, the code was not elegant, and the result was not beautifully aligned.
 After searching for a while, I found MightyPork's answer on stackoverflow which best fit my requirements (in an aesthetic way).

+This visualizer could be used in similar ways: to see the correctness of your self-implemented tree, to view the structure of the tree, etc.